borbware/unity-basics-course/hey-wtf.md

 OnTriggerStay2D collisions are only triggered when either of the colliders are moving

 i can only move things in the animator window in debug mode???
+- or make second transitions
+- or add state methods